The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 There are other bits of advanced tech, such as advanced AI or cyberlimbs.
 But these are within what you’d expect for near-future sci-fi, and thus prolly not of alien origin.

-The seemingly extinct aliens who had built this Vault are called the Eridians.
+The seemingly extinct aliens who built Vaults are called the Eridians.
 Little is known about them.

 Eridian ruins seem to be the only sign of a non-Human civilisation.